Terri S. Armstrong, Ph.D., ANP-BC, FAAN, FAANP

 Research

 Dr. Armstrong’s research program seeks to gain a better understanding of how a patient feels and functions through their disease trajectory.
-This work can have a significant impact on patients with CNS tumors and their caregivers, how a clinician times therapeutic intervention for maximal benefit, and finally, has the potential to improve long-term care for this subset of patients.
+This work can have a significant impact on patients with CNS tumors and their caregivers, affects how a clinician times therapeutic intervention for maximal benefit, and has the potential to improve long-term care for this subset of patients.

 Publications